13:00

 with Sigita Razminovica, Riga, Karolina Jarosz, Krakow and Riccardo Mascia, Parma

-Three experienced IRCs of the AEC IRC community will share with their colleagues experiences related to writing applications for BIPs and KA171, which are considered the first step to write more complex projects.
-This practical workshop is meant for IRCs planning to apply for the first time for BIPs and KA171 looking for information, tips and tricks by fellow colleagues
+Three experienced IRCs of the AEC IRC community will share with their colleagues experiences related to writing BIPs and KA171 projects, which are considered the first step to write more complex applications.
+This practical workshop is meant for IRCs planning to apply for the first time for BIPs and KA171 looking for information, tips and tricks by fellow colleagues.

 Pre-Conference Workshop 2B